LambdAurora

 4. Listen for Item or Entity Lighting Registration

-5. Add Custom Dynamic Light Sources
+5. Add Custom Dynamic Light Sources (Dynamic Light Behavior)

 Getting Started